 But what does that really mean?
 Think of a book written in Japanese.
 If you don’t read Japanese, the page is just filled with marks, shapes without meaning.
 It doesn’t inform you.
 For someone who can read Japanese, those same marks may convey a story, a warning, a joke.

 The difference lies not in the marks themselves, but in the ability to recognize and respond to them.
-In Bateson’s terms, the writing only becomes information when it makes a difference to the knower.
+In Bateson’s terms, writing becomes information only when it makes a difference to the knower.

 This perspective highlights that information is not a fixed or objective thing.
 It depends on relationships, roles, and interpretations.